SimonSchubert/Restkid/README.md

 ## Why

 As a mobile developer I work with private and public apis on a daily base.
 Postman for example is a great tool but it is build with Electron(comes with a Xbox gamepad driver) and takes ~9 seconds on my Laptop for a cold start.
-I'm a big fan of performant and open source software but none of the tools I tested could fullfill that requirement.
-And because I use the tool everyday and I love writting Kotlin I thought it might be a good opportunity to start building my own tool for my own suites.
+I'm a big fan of (none electron) open source software and no tool that I tested could fullfill that requirement.
+And because I use the tool everyday and I love writing Kotlin I thought it might be a good opportunity to start building my own tool that perfectly suites my own needs.

+The goal of the project is a native and functional API testing tool with a simple UI for Linux, Mac and Windows.

 ## Todo v1.0